umbraco/UmbracoDocs/umbraco-workflow/approval-groups.md

 # Approval Groups

-The **Approval groups** view in the **Workflow** section lists the name of the active groups, group members, their permissions, and a quick link to email the group.
+The **Approval groups** view in the **Workflow** section lists the active groups name, group members, their permissions, and a quick link to email the group.

 ![Approval groups](images/Approval-groups.png)